dralmabeck/Projects-Deep-Reinforcement-Learning/project-lunar-landing/README.md

 ### Introduction

 For this project, I will train an agent to land a space ship on the Moon.
-This environment is par of the OpenAI Gym, more details can be read here: https://gym.openai.com/envs/LunarLander-v2/
+This environment is part of the OpenAI Gym, more details can be read here: https://gym.openai.com/envs/LunarLander-v2/

 The work is based on a project by the Udacity Deep Reinforcement Learning Nanodegree: https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893